This link leads to an external video for those who might want to save it.

 How to sustain optimal mineral status

-The most important way to acquire and sustain optimal mineral status is to eat properly.
+The most important way to acquire and sustain optimal mineral status is to eat correctly.

-The best way to eat for optimal mineral status is to ensure that your daily diet provides the following: multiple servings of different fresh, organic vegetables (and, perhaps, berries); fish and/or meat from natural sources; iodized salt; fluoridated water; unsalted nuts; and some dairy products [unless you are strictly following a Paleolithic diet].
+The best way to eat for optimal mineral status is to ensure that your daily diet provides the following: multiple servings of different fresh, organic low carb leafy green vegetables, a small number of low carb fruits such as berries, fish and/or meat from natural sources, iodized salt, fluoridated water, unsalted nuts, and limited dairy products [unless you are strictly following a (Paleolithic) Paleo diet].

 It's also important to attain your proper natural percentage of body fat and stay there.
 Once you are there, consume adequate energy to maintain that weight.